alyoawesome/alyoawesome/README.md

 ## About Me
 Welcome to my GitHub!
 I'm very passionate about developing software and AI-based solutions to streamline business processes and promote company growth.
 I'm also studying Computer Science at UBC in Vancouver, BC.
 Outside of work, I enjoy playing badminton, swimming, hiking, and camping with friends!

-🌐 Feel free to visit my website (https://alexyeung.netlify.app) to learn more!

 ## Contact me
 Feel free to contact me via email (alex.ly.yeung@gmail.com).
 I'm always excited to make new friends and meet new people!